jonaas13/quakechasm/README.md

 [![Minecraft](https://img.shields.io/badge/Minecraft-1.21.8-green)](https://papermc.io/)
 [![Java](https://img.shields.io/badge/Java-21-orange)](https://adoptium.net/)

 Quakechasm (formerly DarkChronics-Quake) is a feature-rich implementation of the Quake minigame for modern Minecraft servers running Paper.
-Built from the ground up with extensibility, versatility, and entertainment value at its core, Quakechasm brings the authentic Quake experience to Minecraft like never before.
+Built from the ground up with versatility and entertainment value at its core, Quakechasm brings the authentic Quake experience to Minecraft like never before.

 ## Why Quakechasm over other Quake plugins?